Revolut Business and CRS: what gets reported and how to plan it

 How to plan properly with Revolut Business

-- Don't use Revolut as the LLC's primary account if you want to minimize CRS footprint to your home country.
-Mercury (US) remains the optimal primary account.
+1. Don't use Revolut as the LLC's primary account if you want to minimize CRS footprint to your home country.
+There is no automatic primary account anymore; Relay or Slash often make more sense operationally, Wise Business handles international movement, and Mercury fits only when US nexus and continuity risk are acceptable.
 Revolut makes sense as a secondary account for specific needs (physical European cards, fast EUR/GBP conversion, SEPA debit).

 Quick comparison: Revolut vs Mercury vs Wise vs CRS